Bruxism, Clenching and Grinding

 Bruxism is an oral parafunctional habit that occurs in most humans at some time in their lives.
 In most people, bruxism is mild enough not to be a health problem; however, 25% of people suffer from significant bruxism that will become symptomatic.
 Nocturnal bruxism causes the majority of health issues, and can even occur during short naps.
 Bruxism is one of the most common sleep disorders as millions of people grind their teeth during sleep.

-Here at our Forest Green Dental Care offices in Newmarket & Vaughan, Dr. Szmitko can answer any questions you may have concerning bruxism.
+Here at our Forest Green Dental Care office in Newmarket, Dr. Szmitko can answer any questions you may have concerning bruxism.